MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/optimized_pair-operator-assign.md

 ## Exceptions

-May throw a specific exception during assignment.
+May throw a specific exception if the assignment fails.

 ## Remarks